By Bruce Barbour (Version 2 - updated July 2022*)

 Mode of Election

 The mode of election of the Governor General that I prefer is 2/3 majority of a joint sitting of both houses of the Parliament (and similarly for dismissal).
-(This method of election should also be used for the appointment of members of the High Court as well.
-This will prevent stacking of the High Court with members favourable to one party or the other.)

 Direct election is possible under this model however I think it would be expensive to the taxpayers for little gain, and would contain an element of risk.
 If a compromise is necessary I would suggest the direct election of a group of people who would then select the Governor General.
 But again - what a waste of money for no gain what-so-ever.

 On another point there was a proposal that the President be elected by 67% of Parliament but can be dismissed by the Prime Minister or 51% lower house.
 This is fraught with potential disaster.